asangvnit/sysprog-workshop/Linux.md

 Here `aarch64` indicates that we are running on 64-bit ARM processor.
 Linux kernel version is `6.8.0-85-generic`.
 Now we are ready to get going

 ## List of processes

 ```sh
 ubuntu@sysprog:~$ ps
     PID TTY          TIME CMD
    1810 pts/0    00:00:00 bash
    1821 pts/0    00:00:00 ps
 ```
-Every proces under linux has a 32-bit identifier.
+Every process under Linux has a 32-bit identifier.
 It gets its down private virtual memory space.
 Each process runs a single `thread` by default (unless you create more).
 To see the list of all processes running on a system:
 ```sh
 ubuntu@sysprog:~$ ps -aef
 UID          PID    PPID  C STIME TTY          TIME CMD